 The practice had recognised the needs of different groups in the planning of its service.
 Staff told us they treated everybody equally and welcomed patients from a range of different backgrounds, cultures and religions.
-There was an equality and diversity policy which staff were following.
+There was an equality and diversity policy, which staff were following.

 Staff spoke a range of different languages, which supported some patients to access the service.
 They were also able to provide large print, written information for people who were hard of hearing or visually impaired.
-The practice was wheelchair accessible with access to the treatment rooms on the second floor via a ramp and lift.